For Employers

 - Join the College of Natural Resources and Environment LinkedIn group.

-- Hire a Hokie by signing up for Handshake, Virginia Tech’s platform for posting jobs, accessing resumes, interviewing, and more.
+- Hire a Hokie by signing up for Handshake, Virginia Tech’s platform for posting jobs, accessing resumes, and interviewing.

 Upcoming Events